SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   </p>
 </div>

-Let us compare the automaton framework that we just discussed with the stack framework that we discussed before.
-We can do a side-by-side comparison where the addition grammar parses `number + number + number`.
+Let's compare the automaton framework that we just discussed with the stack framework that we discussed before.
+We can do a side-by-side comparison of parsing "number + number + number" using addition grammar.

 <table class="table table-bordered">
   <thead>